Are you looking for a way to add to your home office decor? Follow our steps to makeover your old and ugly file cabinet to give it a fresh look.

 Rub your nail or piece of cardboard or old credit card on all edges to make sure that you made the contact paper stick.

-Step 7: Take File Cabinet Apart
+Step 7: Take The Old File Cabinet Apart

-If your file cabinet does not come apart, you will want to spray paint before covering the drawers with contact paper.
+If your file cabinet does not come apart, you will want to spray paint it before covering the drawers with contact paper.

 Step 8: Prep Areas Not Getting Painting

-Cover the wheels with painter’s tape.
-Sand any rough spots.
+Cover the wheels with painter’s tape and sand any rough spots.
+The top isn’t perfect on ours.

 Step 9: Wipe With Deglosser